-Having ARPD is a definite indicator that a person has been exposed to asbestos fibres, and thus has a possibility of having contracted another asbestos related disease.
+ARPD is a stand alone disease, having ARPD is a definite indicator that a person has been exposed to asbestos fibres, and thus has a possibility of having contracted, or being diagnosed with another asbestos related disease in the future.

 Not everyone who has been exposed to asbestos will develop ARPD or another asbestos related disease (ARD).

 If you, or a loved one has been diagnosed